directvt/vtm/doc/apps.md

 Attribute        | Description
 -----------------|------------
 _internal_value_ | Label display variation `label="_internal_value_"`.
-notes            | Tooltip.
-Inherited from item if not specified. action           | The function name which called on item activation.
+tooltip          | Tooltip text.
+Inherited from item by default. action           | The function name which called on item activation.
 Inherited from item if not specified. data             | Textual parameter for function call.
 Inherited from item if not specified.